Inelastic Dirac Dark Matter: Laboratory searches

 \subsection{Direct detection}

+In scenarios of feebly interacting inelastic dark matter, elastic scattering $\chi_1 X\to \chi_1 X$ off nucleons or electrons, $X=n$ or $e$, is suppressed below the sensitivity of current direct detection experiments.
+In the MeV-GeV mass range, the recoil energy in nucleon scattering is typically too small to be observed, but electron recoils are a promising road to detection~\cite{Ema:2018bih}.
+The strongest current bound on dark matter-electron scattering by Xenon 1T lies around $\sigma(\chi_1 e\to \chi_1 e) \sim 10^{-40}$ cm$^2$~\cite{XENON:2019gfn} for $m_1\approx 100\,$MeV.
+For comparison, in i2DM with $m_1= 100\,$MeV, $m_{A'}= 3 m_1$ and large mixings $\sin \theta = 0.1$ and $\epsilon = 0.02$, the predicted cross section is $\sigma(\chi_1 e\to \chi_1 e)=6\times 10^{-41}\,{\rm cm}^2$.
+Future direct detection experiments might reach a higher sensitivity to dark matter-electron scattering.
+Whether they can reach i2DM sensitivity will depend on the progress in collider searches (see Sec.~\ref{sec:idm-colliders}), which can probe kinetic mixing down to $\epsilon \approx 10^{-3}$ and potentially suppress the target cross section as $\sigma\sim \epsilon^2$.

-In scenarios of feebly interacting inelastic dark matter, elastic scattering $\chi_1 n\to \chi_1 n$ off nucleons $n$ is typically suppressed below the sensitivity of direct detection experiments.
-If the mass splitting $\Delta$ between the dark states is smaller than a few 100 keV, inelastic up-scattering $\chi_1 n \to \chi_2 n$ can produce an observable signal, provided that the threshold of the experiment is low enough to detect the recoil energy~\cite{Tucker-Smith:2001myb,Bramante:2016rdh}.
+If the mass splitting $\Delta$ between the dark states is smaller than a few 100 keV, inelastic up-scattering $\chi_1 n \to \chi_2 n$ can produce an observable nuclear recoil signal, provided that the threshold of the experiment is low enough to detect the recoil energy~\cite{Tucker-Smith:2001myb,Bramante:2016rdh}.

 For larger mass splitting, up-scattering can be observable if dark matter is accelerated through interactions with cosmic rays in the atmosphere around the earth~\cite{Bringmann:2018cvk}: The dark matter candidate $\chi_1$ scatters inelastically off cosmic rays, mostly protons, via $\chi_1 p \to \chi_2 p$.
-Subsequent decays $\chi_2 \to \chi_1 f\bar{f}$ produce a relativistic component of dark matter, which passes the energy threshold for $\chi_1 n \to \chi_2 n$ scattering in experiments~\cite{Bell:2021xff}.\footnote{Up-scattering can also occur in the Sun or the Earth~\cite{Baryakhtar:2020rwy}, but is not efficient enough to be probed in current direct detection experiments for the range of dark matter masses considered in this work.}
+Subsequent decays $\chi_2 \to \chi_1 f\bar{f}$ produce a relativistic component of dark matter, which passes the energy threshold for $\chi_1 n \to \chi_2 n$ scattering in experiments~\cite{Bell:2021xff}.\footnote{Up-scattering can also occur in the Sun or the Earth~\cite{Baryakhtar:2020rwy,Emken:2021vmf}, but is not efficient enough to be probed in current direct detection experiments for the dark matter scenarios considered in this work.}

 Dark partners produced from cosmic-ray reactions can induce nuclear recoils via down-scattering $\chi_2 n\to \chi_1 n$, provided that their lifetime is long enough to reach the experiment~\cite{Graham:2010ca,Bell:2021xff,CarrilloGonzalez:2021lxm}.
 Down-scattering off electrons $\chi_2 e\to \chi_1 e$ is an interesting alternative, which can also address the current excess of electron recoils at Xenon1T~\cite{Aboubrahim:2020iwb}.
 For inelastic dark matter, efficient down-scattering only occurs if the lifetime is longer than several years~\cite{Bell:2021xff}, corresponding to mass splittings much smaller than those considered in this work.